liferay/liferay-docs/developer/tutorials/articles/02-developing-a-web-application/03-building-the-web-front-end/06-creating-a-button.markdown

 `src/main/resources/content/Language.properties` file.

 It's time to start developing the Guestbook application.
-First, users need a way to add a guestbook entry.
+First, users need a way to add a Guestbook entry.
 In `view.jsp`, follow these steps to add this button:

 1. Remove everything under the include for `init.jsp`.